sal55/langs/MyLangs/readme.md

 The first two languages are designed for writing programs in.
 The next two, while they could be used for writing whole applications in, are intended as code-generation targets.
 (And mainly for testing, as usually textual intermediate forms are by-passed.)

-I've included the line about C, which is clearly not my language, since it rounds off the set of language tools. bcc.exe has a number of uses, but an important one is for testing: by building bcc.exe with a new version of mm.exe, I can test it on a wide range of C source files.
+I've included the line about C, which is clearly not my language, since it rounds off the set of language tools. bcc.exe has a number of uses, including helping to turn C headers into my M syntax, but an important one is for testing: by building bcc.exe with a new version of mm.exe, I can test it on a wide range of C source files.

 ### Availabilty